spectrocloud/librarium/packages/docs/content/02-getting-started.md

 The following steps will be taken to provision your first VMware cluster:

-* Create Private Cloud Gateway.
+* Create a Private Cloud Gateway.
 * Deploy Private Cloud Gateway Installer VM.
 * Configure Private Cloud Gateway.
 * Create Cluster Profile.